radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 * CoA

 > Change of Authorization packets.
-For brevity, when this document refers to "CoA" packets, it means either or both of CoA-Request and Disconnect-Request packets.
+For brevity, when this document refers to "CoA" packets, it means either or both of CoA-Request {{RFC5176, Section 2.2}} and Disconnect-Request {{RFC5176, Section 2.1}} packets.

 * ACK